leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 {"__v":0,"title":"test","_id":"563ba5ac1a761cf149c0b258","upvotes":0}
 ```

-Run it multiple times to create multiple comments, and then call the GET route.
+Run it multiple times to create multiple comments, and then call the `List Comments`.

 ```sh
 curl http://localhost:3000/comments